Akh4th/PyDoor/README.md

 This is a script that creates a backdoor using python.

-In order to use the script you'll have to modify two values in both sciprt (Listener,Entrance).
+In order to use the script theres a need in two arguments, --host and --port.<br/>

 You can run the script in the background by simply running 'Run_On_Background.py'